wearetriple/web-defaults/performance.md

 ## Animations
 - Try to get the max frame rate when creating animations.
 60fps should be the bottomline.
 Some screens have higher framerate, try to get the max out of it.
 - CSS > Javascript.
-When using animations it is adviced to use css animations over js animations.
+When using animations it is advised to use css animations over js animations.
 The performance for css animation is better in most cases.

 ## React specific
 - useMemo.
 A React Hook that lets you cache the result of a <b>expensive</b> calculation between re-renders.